 Step 2: Strain the oil through a cloth, squeezing it out completely.
 Discard the herbs.

 Step 3: Pour the oil into a clean saucepan and add the beeswax.
-Turn it on low heat until just melted.
+Turn it on low heat just until it is melted.

 Step 4: Remove from heat, add the activated charcoal and clay.
 Stir until combined.